devanshiagarwal1034/DBT-Pipeline-for-Travel-Data-Analytics/README.md

 - [`dbt_project.yml`](dbt/dbt_project.yml)

 ### Seeds -
-In DBT, seeds are CSV files that you can load as tables into your database.
+In DBT, seeds are CSV files that we can load as tables into our database.
-I used **4 seed files** in this project to load sample data.
+I have used **4 seed files** in this project to load sample data.